saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 - Navigating to `/mnt/avail` to ensure we're in the correct directory.
 - Mounting `/mnt/avail/config/kate-chainspec.raw.json` to `/da/genesis/chainspec.raw.json` in the Docker container for accurate chainspec.
 - Mapping `/mnt/avail/state` to `/da/state` and granting read-write permissions to ensure data persistence, even if the container crashes.
-- `DA_CHAIN` suggest which chainspec file to use inside the container
+- Using `DA_CHAIN` to specify the chainspec file within the container.
 - `DA_NAME` is Name of your node you can give if any name in our example we have given kate-docker-avail-Node
 - ports convention **`30333`** is used for public `p2p connection` **`9615`** is the `prometheus metrics endpoint port` and **`9933`** is the `http rpc port` if you also want to add `websocket` you add port **`9944`** in the docker command.
 - image we have used if from the availj docker hub repository